Azure/data-landing-zone/README.md

 | AZURE_RESOURCE_MANAGER _CONNECTION_NAME   | Specifies the resource manager connection name in Azure DevOps.
 You can leave the default value, if you want to use GitHub Actions for your deployment.
 More details on how to create the resource manager connection in Azure DevOps can be found in step 4. b) or [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops#create-an-azure-resource-manager-service-connection-with-an-existing-service-principal). | `my-connection-name` |
 | HUB_VNET_ID                              | Specifies the resource ID of the vnet to which the landing zone vnet should be peered with.
 You can leave the default value, if you have not deployed the Management Landing Zone or another Data Landing Zone.
 We are recommending a mesh network design for the overall data platform, which is why you might have to add additional peering deployments to your forked repository over time (2-way process). | `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/my-network-rg/providers/Microsoft.Network/virtualNetworks/my-vnet` |

 After updating the values, please commit the updated version to the `main` branch.
-This will kick off a GitHub Action workflow, which will appear under the **Actions** tab of the [main page of the repository](/).
+This will kick off a GitHub Action workflow, which will appear under the **Actions** tab of the main page of the repository.
 The `Update Parameter Files` workflow will update all parameters in your repository according to a certain naming convention.
 Once the process has finished, it will open a Pull Request in your repository, where you can review the changes made by the workflow.
 Please follow the instructions in the Pull Request to complete the parameter update process.
 We are not renaming the environment variables in the workflow files, because this can have undesired outcomes of kicking of an infinite number of workflows.

 After following the instructions in the Pull request, you can merge the pull request back into the `main` branch of your repository by clicking on **Merge pull request**.
 Finally, you can click on **Delete branch** to clean up your repository.

-## 6. (not applicable for GH Actions) Reference pipeline from GitHub repository in Azure DevOps pipelines
+## 5. (not applicable for GH Actions) Reference pipeline from GitHub repository in Azure DevOps pipelines

 ### 1. Install Azure DevOps Pipelines GitHub Application